pantopic/turbokube/README.md

 <a href="https://app.diagrams.net/#Uhttps://raw.githubusercontent.com/pantopic/turbokube/refs/heads/main/junk/turbokube.isolated.draw.io.png"><img alt="Architectural diagram of TurboKube" title="Click to open on draw.io" src="junk/turbokube.isolated.draw.io.png"/></a>

 *Control Plane A* schedules <a href="https://virtual-kubelet.io/">Virtual Kubelet</a> containers as pods in an autoscaling pool of worker nodes.
-Each Virtual Kubelet joins *Control Plane B*, as a Kubernetes node.
+Each Virtual Kubelet joins *Control Plane B* as a Kubernetes node.

 *Control Plane B* schedules Pods to these Virtual Kubelets as if they were real nodes.